Visualizing Python project dependencies with pydeps

-'m Kawai from the Circulation Reference System Solutions Department.
+, I'm Kawai from the Circular Reference

 It's May.
-Golden Week
+What a Golden Week!

-This article will introduce how to install and use pydeps.
+This article will introduce how to install and use pydeps

 Setup and preparation